 Shelburne Craft School is a 501(c)(3) nonprofit organization.

-A red two-story building (initially a harness shop with a wagon paint store upstairs and a livery stable behind it) holds our gallery, studio store, and administrative offices.
+A red two-story building (initially a harness shop with a wagon paint store upstairs and a livery stable behind it) holds our studio store, and administrative offices.
 Two former bunkhouses built for railroad workers around 1849 (and later used as bowling alleys) contain our glass, metal, and painting studios.
 A bright and cheerful clay studio (established by Aileen Osborn Webb, founder of the American Craft Council), and a sunny 3,000-square-foot woodworking shop round out our campus.